BUSINESS, COMPUTER SCIENCE, & LIBRARY MEDIA

 Computer Science Essentials (CSE) is the first course in the Project Lead the Way (PLTW) Computer Science strand.
 Students experience the major topics, big ideas, and computational thinking practices used by computing professionals to solve problems and create value for others.
 The course aims to develop computational thinking and generate excitement about career paths that utilize computing.
 CSE helps students develop programming expertise and transition from the block-based programming to text-based programming languages.
 The course is designed to introduce students to a range of topics in computer science while building confidence that prepares them to move to advanced computer science courses.
 This course requires a working knowledge of basic software, hardware, and file management.

-The Computer Science Principles (CSP) is a course in the Project Lead the Way (PLTW) Computer Science strand.
-Students experience the fundamentals of computing, including problem solving, working with data, understanding the Internet, cybersecurity, and programming.
-Using Python as a primary tool and incorporating multiple platforms and languages for computations, the course helps students develop programming expertise and explore the workings of the Internet.
-The students will be involved in problems solving projects that include app development, visualization of data, cybersecurity and simulation.
-The course is aligned with the AP Computer Science Principles Framework.
+Students experience advanced computer science functions, including problem solving, working with data, understanding the Internet, cybersecurity, and programming.
+Using Python and Java Script as primary tools, students develop advanced projects to solve real world problems.
+This course incorporates multiple platforms and languages for computations.
+Students develop programming expertise and explore the workings of the Internet.
+The students will be involved in app development, visualization of data, cybersecurity and simulation.
+This course follows the Project Lead the Way (PLTW) Computer Science curriculum.
+Students take the AP Computer Science Exam.
 Prerequisite: Computer Science Essentials or administrative approval

 INFORMATION LITERACY COURSES